 English for Speakers of Other Languages

-If a parent/guardian wishes to waive ESOL services, a meeting is held to discuss concerns and potential outcomes.
-Parents must also annually complete and sign a waiver form.
+Parents have the right to decline ESOL Services for their student.
+If a parent wishes to waive ESOL services, a meeting is held to discuss concerns and potential outcomes.
+Parents annually complete and sign a waiver form.
 Parents have the option to un-waive services at any time.

-Full-time Spanish interpreters are available in the district.
-Arrangements are made by the school for interpreters in other languages as needed.
-Please contact your student’s ESOL teacher if you speak a language other than Spanish and wish to have an interpreter available for school-related situations.
+School districts have an obligation to ensure meaningful communication in a language parents can understand.
+Arrangements are made by the school for interpreters.
+Please contact your student’s ESOL teacher if you need an interpreter available for school-related situations.